convox/docs/docs/core-concepts/rack.md

 # Convox Rack

 Convox Rack is an [open source](https://github.com/convox/rack) deployment platform that is installed into your AWS account.
 A Rack creates and manages all of the underlying infrastructure needed to run and monitor your applications.
-A Rack is the unit of network isolation: applications and services on a Rack can only communicate with other applications and services on the same Rack.
+A Rack is the unit of network isolation: applications and Services on a Rack can only communicate with other applications and Services on the same Rack.

 ![](/assets/images/docs/what-is-a-rack/convox-rack-diagram.jpg)
 (Rack architecture when running on AWS)